Louis Glass, 1845-1924

 Nickel-in-the-Slot Phonograph Pioneer

-In 1892 Louis T. Glass went over to the Pacific States Telephone and Telegraph Co., and in 1894 the Sunset Telephone and Telegraph Co., and in 1898 he was elected vice-president and general manager of both companies.
-The last two phonograph patents by Louis T. Glass were filed in February and May, 1894.
-Louis T. Glass was one of the originators and developers of the 'express switchboard', which came into general use on the Coast in the early 1890s, and he also made the first installation of the harmonic party line system for selective party line service.
-Louis T. Glass was unfortunate as the vice-president and general manager of the Pacific States Telephone and Telegraph Co. to be indicted for bribing supervisors after the Great Earthquake of the 18th April, 1906.
+In 1892 Louis Glass went over to the Pacific States Telephone and Telegraph Co., and in 1894 the Sunset Telephone and Telegraph Co., which he incorporated with John I. Sabin in April 1889, and in 1898 he was elected vice-president and general manager of both companies.
+The last two phonograph patents by Louis Glass were filed in February and May 1894.
+Louis Glass was one of the originators and developers of the 'express switchboard', which came into general use on the Coast in the early 1890s, and he also made the first installation of the harmonic party line system for selective party line service.
+Louis Glass was unfortunate as the acting president and general manager of the Pacific States Telephone and Telegraph Co. to be indicted for bribing supervisors after the Great Earthquake of the 18th April 1906.
 The aim of the bribery was according to the investigations of the Oliver Grand Jury to prevent other telephone companies from obtaining telephone franchise in San Francisco.

-In 1905 Louis T. Glass and his brother-in-law John Ira Sabin (1847-1905) formed the Philippine Telephone and Telegraph Co. to develop telephones in the islands.
-He became the first president of the company with office address at the Shreve Building, and was in fact president until the company was dissolved in 1922.
+Early in 1905 Louis Glass and his brother-in-law John Ira Sabin (1847-1905) formed the Philippine Islands Telephone and Telegraph Co. to carry on business in the islands under the franchise contained in Act No. 1368 granted on the 6th July by the Philippine Commission.
+John I. Sabin was the first president of the new company with office address at the Shreve Building, but after he passed away Louis Glass became acting president until the company was dissolved in 1922.
 Also involved in the company was his son-in-law Richard Fred Beamer (1880-1926) married in 1905 to the daughter Frances (1888-1959).
 She was one of three children, two siblings died young prior to 1900.
-In 1912 Louis T. Glass withdrew from active service with the Pacific States Telephone and Telegraph Co. and the Sunset Telephone and Telegraph Co. to devote all his time to the Philippine project.
+In 1912 Louis Glass withdrew from active service with the Pacific States Telephone and Telegraph Co. and the Sunset Telephone and Telegraph Co. to devote all his time to the Philippine project.
 For decades he was supported in business by his wife Sarah Frances Glass, born Perkins (1850-1911).
-Louis and Sarah Frances were married in 1872.
+Louis and Sarah Frances were married on the 2nd October, 1872.

-Louis T. Glass died 79 years of age on the 12th November, 1924, after a long and interesting life as a pioneer and major corporate player in the San Francisco area.
-According to the obituary in the "San Francisco Chronicle" Louis T. Glass passed away in his home on 375 Fourteenth Avenue in San Francisco, by then also his daughter Frances Glass Beamerˈs family home.
-The grave marker of Sarah Frances and Louis Glass can be found at the family monument at Cypress Lawn Memorial Park (Garden, Section D, Lot ES-D 61) in Colma, San Mateo County, California.
+Louis Glass died 79 years of age on the 12th November, 1924, after a long and interesting life as a pioneer and major corporate player in the San Francisco area.
+According to the obituary in the "San Francisco Chronicle" Louis Glass passed away in his home on 375 Fourteenth Avenue in San Francisco, by then also his daughter Frances Glass Beamerˈs family home.
+The grave marker of Louis and Sarah Frances Glass can be found at the family monument at Cypress Lawn Memorial Park (Garden, Section D, Lot ES-D 61) in Colma, San Mateo County, California.

 Gert J. Almind